GuccioGucci/yoke/README.md

 ### aws_cf_distribution

-Get [CloudFront](https://aws.amazon.com/cloudfront/) distribution id, by `Comment`. `Comment` usage is required since there is id is automatically generated, and not controlled by configuration.
+Get [CloudFront](https://aws.amazon.com/cloudfront/) distribution id, by `Comment`. `Comment` usage is required since `id` is automatically generated, and not controlled by configuration.
 So, to be uniquely identified, please add this comment to desired distribution, in your provisioning configuration (eg: Terraform module).
 Note that, we're not using `Tags` node here, since it would require two API calls (see [list-distributions](https://docs.aws.amazon.com/cli/latest/reference/cloudfront/list-distributions.html) and [list-tags-for-resource](https://docs.aws.amazon.com/cli/latest/reference/cloudfront/list-tags-for-resource.html)).

 * Usage: `aws_cf_distribution $VALUE`
-* Note: this is intended to be used as part of post-deploy actions
+* Note: this is intended to be used as part of post-deploy [lifecycle hook](#lifecyle-hooks)

 # Extra